yoursunny/NDNph/programs/README.md

 The default is `6363`.

 `NDNPH_UPLINK_MTU` enables fragmentation and reassembly.
-It should be set to a positive number that is the maximum NDNLPv2 frame size.
+It should be set to a positive number between 64 and 9000 that is the maximum NDNLPv2 frame size.